The Problem

 Illegal bird trapping in Cyprus has a negative impact on the tourism industry, since many concerned tourists choose a different holiday destination due to the bad image created for the country.
 According to a study done by an environmental Non-Governmental Organisation, Terra Cypria in 2011, the losses in revenue due to the bad reputation created from trapping range between 40 and 100 million euros every year!
 And in recent years there is a growing concern from the general public worldwide regarding environmental issues, including wildlife crime.

-Furthermore, the Game and Fauna Service estimated in 2010, that the ‘black market’ of this illegal activity is in the order of 15 million euros every year.
+Furthermore, the Game and Fauna Service estimated recently that the ‘black market’ of this illegal activity is in the order of 10 million euros per year.

 It is an inhumane method of killing